Whois

 What does WHOIS mean for SEO?

 WHOIS queries can also be relevant for search engine optimization, especially in the area of link marketing.
-On the one hand, the information can be used to find out whether a site is reputable and whether there could be a possible collaboration, and on the other hand there is the possibility of exchanging contact details for link exchanges or collaborations.
+On the one hand, the information can be used to find out whether a site is reputable and whether there could be a possible collaboration, and on the other hand, there is the possibility of exchanging contact details for link exchanges or collaborations.

 There are many other options for WHOIS queries in the SEO area:

-- It can be determined whether a domain is still “free”.
+• It can be determined whether a domain is still “free”.

-- You can find out how old a domain is, as older domains are generally easier to optimize.
+• You can find out how old a domain is, as older domains are generally easier to optimize.

 Ranking factor WHOIS

 If spam is suspected, search engines such as Google access the data in the WHOIS.
 This allows the search engine to see whether and how many other websites the website operator has.
 If an operator owns several websites, it is possible that he has created a network of links through these websites.
-This artificially optimized PageRank and link popularity.
+This has artificially optimized the PageRank and link popularity.
 Such networks are not tolerated by the search engines and will be penalized.

 Data protection